-MELANIE D. HOLTZ, CGSM
+MELANIE D. HOLTZ, CG (Owner and COO)

-Melanie has more than 20 years experience in Italian genealogical research and Italian American dual citizenship.
+Melanie has more than 20 years experience in Italian genealogical research and Italian dual citizenship.
 She lectures on Italian research, Italian dual citizenship, professional development, and genealogical standards.
-Melanie has written courses and articles on Italian research for Family Tree University, the National Institute of Genealogical Research, Family Tree Magazine, and a variety of other organizations.
+She’s prepared courses and articles on Italian research for Family Tree University, the National Institute of Genealogical Research, Family Tree Magazine, Genealogical Research Institute of Pittsburgh, Virtual Institute of Genealogical Research, and a variety of other organizations.

 As a member of the Association of Professional Genealogists (APG), Melanie abides by the Code of Ethics set forth by that organization.
 She served on the APG Board of Directors in 2010 and in 2013–2014 and is a former member of the Professional Development Committee (PDC).

 Michele joined the team in 2010 and has extensive experience in researching all types of Italian records.
 He manages our Italian office and handles the majority of the onsite research in Italy.
 Michele maintains a type of certification that allows him access to certain types of parish collections only available to professional scholars and those with this certification.
 This can be a valuable asset to our clients, as it often enables us to accomplish more for our clients then other research firms.
 Michele works exclusively with Lo Schiavo Genealogica and can communicate in several different languages.